CompBioLj/COVID_GEMs_and_MEMs/README.md

 ## How to cite this repository
 If you are using this repository for your scientific work, please cite:

-Tadeja Režen, Alexandre Martins, Miha Mraz, Nikolaj Zimic, Damjana Rozman, Miha Moškon,Integration of omics data to generate and analyse COVID-19 specific genome-scale metabolic models, Computers in Biology and Medicine, Volume 145, 2022, https://doi.org/10.1016/j.compbiomed.2022.105428
+Tadeja Režen, Alexandre Martins, Miha Mraz, Nikolaj Zimic, Damjana Rozman, Miha Moškon *Integration of omics data to generate and analyse COVID-19 specific genome-scale metabolic models*, Computers in Biology and Medicine, Volume 145, 2022, https://doi.org/10.1016/j.compbiomed.2022.105428